marzeq/visual-commit.nvim/README.md

 a neovim plugin that provides a UI for creating git commits. still very WIP, expect bugs and weird behaviour

+## why use this?

+you see, you probably shouldn't. vim fugitive is miles better and more feature-rich. i just wanted to make my first plugin and this seemed like a good idea, and also because i don't need all the features of vim fugitive, just a simple way to stage files and write a commit message

 ## preview

 ![image](https://github.com/user-attachments/assets/8c46d462-b3f9-4140-aaf1-88adb1769765)